mlukjanska/udacity-fswd-capstone-project-casting-agency/backend/README.md

 ### Getting Started
 - Base URL:
   - Locally: the backend app is hosted at the default: `http://127.0.0.1:5000/`.
+  - Hosted on Render: the backend app is running at endpoint: `https://casting-agency-srv-prd.onrender.com`.
 - Authentication: The application uses JWT Bearer tokens for authorization with roles based permissions (see the Authorization section for details).

 ### Error Handling